AVSystem/scala-commons/docs/REST.md

 You can specify which HTTP method you want by explicitly annotating trait method as `@GET`/`@POST`/`@PATCH`/`@PUT` or `@DELETE` (from `com.avsystem.commons.rest` package).

+Currently it is not possible define methods to handle `HEAD`, `OPTIONS`, `TRACE` and `CONNECT` HTTP methods.
+However, `HEAD` and `OPTIONS` are handled automatically. `HEAD` requests are handled in exactly the same way as `GET` requests except the body is ultimately stripped from the response. `OPTIONS` is handled by returning a `200 OK` empty response with an `Allow` header containing the list of allowed HTTP methods on given path.

 ```scala
 @DELETE def deleteUser(id: String): Future[Unit]
 ```